Technorely/tendermint/docs/spec/abci/client-server.md

 There are currently two use-cases for an ABCI client.
 One is a testing tool, as in the `abci-cli`, which allows ABCI requests to be sent via command line.
-The other is a consensus engine, such as Tendermint Core, which makes requests to the application every time a new transaction is received or a block is committed.
+The other is a consensus engine, such as Tenderely Core, which makes requests to the application every time a new transaction is received or a block is committed.